aplteam/Tatin/docs/PublishingPackages.md

 #### The Tatin Test Server

-The Tatin test Server publishes an API key on its website; it's "Tatin-Test-API-Key".
+The Tatin Test Server publishes an API key on its website; it's "Tatin-Test-API-Key".
 It allows you to publish anything you want, including any group name.

+Notes:

-However, be aware that the Tatin Test Server is reset every now and then, so whatever you publish will disappear sooner or later.
+* Be aware that the Tatin Test Server is reset every now and then, so whatever you publish will disappear sooner or later
+* You cannot publish anything with the groups "aplteam" or "dyalog"

 #### Running your own Tatin Server